Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: The Embedded Advection-Diffusion Equations with Push-Forward Operators

 Using the Weingarten equation \eqref{Weingarten}, we can differentiate $X (\theta_1,\theta_2,\theta_3)$ with respect to $\theta_i ~ (i=1,2,3)$ to obtain the tangential and normal derivatives as below

 Equation \eqref{relationshipXR} implies that the frame of $X$, denoted by $\mathbf B_3$, is neither parallel to our proposed advection-aligned orthogonal frame $\mathbf B_2$ nor necessarily orthogonal (see Figure 2), since the matrix $\mathbf{R}$ is not a diagonal matrix.
-This lack of parallelism underscores a significant limitation in applying the method presented by \cite{Wang-JSC22} to surfaces when the advection velocity is not aligned with a principal direction.
+This lack of parallelism shows why an additional geometric treatment is needed when extending the curve-based construction in \cite{Wang-JSC22} to surfaces, especially when the advection velocity is not aligned with a principal direction.
 According to the definition of the metric tensor, the components of metric tensor $\mathbf{ G}_X(\boldsymbol{\theta})$ associated with $X$ are given by $ g_{ij}(\boldsymbol{\theta}) = \partial_{\theta_i} X \cdot \partial_{\theta_j} X ~ (i,j =1,2,3)$.
 Hence, in our constructed frame, the full metric tensor in coordinates $(\theta_1,\theta_2,\theta_3) $ can be expressed as

 In this study, we employ three mutually related coordinate frames \begin{itemize} \item Ambient Cartesian frame $\mathbf B_1$ with matrix form $\left[{\mathbf e_{1},\mathbf e_{2},\mathbf e_{3}}\right]$. \item Advection-aligned frame $\mathbf B_2$ on a chart $U\subset\mathcal M$ with matrix form $\left[{\hat{\mathbf T}_{1},\hat{\mathbf T}_{2},\hat{\mathbf N}}\right]$. \item Narrow-band frame $\mathbf B_3$ in $\Omega_{\delta,U}\subset \Omega$ with matrix form $\left[{\partial_{\theta_{1}}X,\partial_{\theta_{2}}X,\partial_{\theta_{3}}X}\right]$. \end{itemize} We can use above notation to rewrite the equation \eqref{relationshipXR} and \eqref{metric-G}